ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 kubectl zrt failover-live [vpg-name] [checkpoint-id]
 ```

+>Where:
->Where [checkpoint-id] can be either an ID, or enter "latest" for the latest checkpoint.
+>[checkpoint-id] can be either an ID, or enter "latest" for the latest checkpoint.

 -	To commit the failover, run the command: